aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 ## Compiling across directories and hiding .mod files

-If a project is large enough chances are the developments will want to keep parts of the source in different directories.
-Sometimes these directories generate a library or a program on their own, but in general individual modules living in different directories will use each other.
-Since recursive `make` has somewhat bad press and also a few limitations, it is interesting to consider the case of building a project with source files dispersed in a number of directories from a single central Makefile.
+If a project is large enough chances are the developers will want to keep parts of the source in different directories.
+Sometimes these directories generate a library or a program on their own, but in general individual modules living in different directories may use each other.
+Since recursive `make` has somewhat bad press and also has a few limitations regarding dependencies between directories, it is interesting to consider the case of building a project with source files dispersed across subdirectories.

 To keep things simple, we will use our previous example and create two
 directories: `one/` and `two/`.
 Directory `one/` contains `one.f90`,